Google Ads AI agent that catches wasted spend the same day

 Compared with native automation rules

-Compared with custom scripts and adwords automation
+Compared with custom scripts

-Compared with legacy Google Ads management software
+Compared with legacy management software

 Start with one outcome: daily anomaly detection, weekly optimization summary, or search term hygiene.
 Assign one owner and define success metrics before writing instructions.
-This creates accountability and makes iteration objective instead of opinion-driven.

 Week 1: define scope and success metrics

 Start with one outcome: daily anomaly detection, weekly optimization summary, or search term hygiene.
 Assign one owner and define success metrics before writing instructions.
-This creates accountability and makes iteration objective instead of opinion-driven.

-Week 2: run, review, and tighten instructions
+Week 2: run, review, and tighten

 - Run the workflow daily with a fixed output template.